ncoghlan/misc/notes/python3/questions_and_answers.rst

 Studio 2010 compatible builds.

-At the request of the core development team, one key aspect of the approach the Stackless team are `currently looking at
+At the request of the core development team, one key aspect of the approach the Stackless team are `currently looking at taking
 <http://stackless.com/pipermail/stackless/2013-November/005934.html>`__
-taking is to consistently use the name "Stackless 2.8" and avoid referring to the new variant as a different version of Python.
+is to consistently use the name "Stackless 2.8" and avoid referring to the new variant as a different version of Python.

+This is the *one* case where I can see any kind of continued feature development based on the Python 2 series gaining any traction - the Stackless folks already have the infrastructure and community to maintain a CPython fork (as they have been doing it for years), and have earned justified respect and trust through powering EVE Online and CCP's other games, as well as by providing the technical foundation for the ``greenlets`` extension module in CPython.
+Since it's only a small step from maintaining Stackless Python 2.7 as a CPython variant with slightly different runtime semantics but fully consistent syntax to creating a Stackless 2.8 that also deviates slightly in syntax and standard library contents (by adding features from Python 3), the Stackless team are considering doing exactly that.

+I trust the Stackless folks to be responsible stewards of Stackless 2.8 (for example, by preserving full Python 2.7 compatibility at the syntactic and C API level), so if this approach garners them additional Python 2 users that are interested in any Python 3 features they decide to backport, more power to them - I like seeing good things happen to people I consider colleagues, and more users and support for their platform would be a good thing :)

 Aren't you concerned Python 2 users will abandon Python over this?